Relax, it's The Conscious Club

 After a long talk about life in Amsterdam, being entrepreneurs, their vision of the future and wish for a more relaxed, sustainable and connected lifestyle in the city, Elizabeth just knew Charon was the partner she was looking for.
 Although they just knew each other for two weeks, she asked Charon to join her on this new venture.
 Luckily soon after her proposal, Charon got back to Amsterdam and said yes.

-Key in their idea was wanting to respond to the growing global demand for environmental sustainability and make a point: if they could build an eco-friendly business, so could others.
+Key in the idea was wanting to respond to the growing global demand for environmental sustainability and make a point: if they could build an eco-friendly business, so could others.

 The result was The Conscious Club, Amsterdam’s first carbon-neutral public canal house.
 The Green Temple sits inside of this space, and serves as an inspiration for all who visit to make more conscious decisions in their lives.